MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 ---
-title: Operating system essentials (Surface Hub)
+title: Operating system essentials for Surface Hub
 description: This article explains unique aspects of the Windows Team operating system on Surface Hub and how it differs from Windows 10 or Windows 11 Enterprise. ms.prod: surface-hub
 author: coveminer